sigven/cpsr/README.md

 The *Cancer Predisposition Sequencing Reporter (CPSR)* is a computational workflow that **interprets DNA sequence variants** identified from next-generation sequencing **in the context of cancer predisposition**.

 *CPSR* accepts a query file with _germline_ variant calls (SNVs/InDels) from a single sample (i.e. cancer patient), encoded in the [VCF format ](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
-Through comprehensive gene and variant annotation procedures, CPSR offers the following main functionalities to the user:
+Through comprehensive gene and variant annotation procedures, CPSR offers the following functionalities to the user:

 1)  Flexible **selection of cancer predisposition genes** subject to analysis and reporting - through the use of virtual gene panels
 2)  **Variant classification** (*Pathogenic* to *Benign*) through a dedicated implementation of [ACMG/AMP guidelines](https://pubmed.ncbi.nlm.nih.gov/25741868/)